Not NCAA Property: Players push for reform on social media

 The group said it also hoping for a Supreme Court ruling in support of the plaintiffs in Alston v.
 NCAA.

-Livers, the second leading scorer for top-seeded Michigan, simply Tweeted: ”I am (hash)NotNCAAProperty”
+Livers, the second leading scorer for top-seeded Michigan, simply Tweeted: “I am #NotNCAAProperty”

 Bohannon has been a vocal proponent for NCAA reforms that give athletes more rights.
 Earlier this year he was among several college athletes in Iowa to publicly back the state legislature’s NIL bill.

-”It’s been far too long,” he tweeted. ”Time for our voices to be heard. (hash)NotNCAAProperty”
+“It’s been far too long,” he tweeted.
+“Time for our voices to be heard. #NotNCAAProperty”

 Among the other players who jumped on board throughout the day were Baker’s Rutgers teammate Ron Harper; Creighton star Marcus Zegarowski; Maryland’s Darryl Morsell, the Big Ten defensive player of the year; Colorado standout McKinley Wright; Villanova’s Jermaine Samuels Jr., and Alabama’s Jahvon Quinerly.